 Another passion we’ve picked up on our last big backpacking trip abroad is diving.It has become an integral part of our slow travel experience – and that’s why we’ll continue documenting our underwater adventures on this website as well.

 We first learned how to dive on Gili Air at a lovely dive school called Gili Air divers, which operates on Gili Air and Meno.
 With barely five dives in the log book, we went on to do an advanced course at Alvaro Diving on Koh Tao and tried to perfect our skills.
-Since then, we have collected dozens more dives in around the Gilis and Koh Tao and hope to do loads more.
+Since then, we have collected dozens more dives in around the Gilis and Koh Tao, and around the Philippines… and hope to do loads more!

 Seeing the underwater part our planet has been a truly eye-opening experience, and I would recommend it to anyone, really, provided you are comfortable with open water.
 We have seen amazing coral reefs, gorgeous marine life and experienced a completely tranquil and overwhelming feeling of being underwater.
 More importantly, though, it has opened our eyes to how precious our oceans are, and how critical it is that we collectively deal with the issues of climate change and pollution.